-Finally, we note that by focusing on the UVLF, we have not incorporated all the early \textit{JWST} analyses.
-We have ignored candidates selected for their large stellar masses, such as those of \citet{Labbe2022}.
-These also pose substantial challenges to the standard galaxy evolutin paradigm, as pointed out by, e.g.,][]{BoylanKolchin2022,Lovell2022}.
+Finally, we note that by focusing on the UVLF, we have not incorporated all the early JWST analyses.
+We have ignored candidates selected for their large stellar masses, such as those of \citet{Labbe2022}, which pose substantial challenges to the standard galaxy evolution paradigm \citep[as pointed out by, e.g.,][]{BoylanKolchin2022,Lovell2022}.
 However, strong nebular line emission could also bias inferred stellar masses significantly \citep[see][]{Endsley2022}.
 Spectroscopic follow-up of such sources thus remains paramount.